edvb/tisp/doc/tisp.1.md

 Returns the given argument unevaluated.

+#### void

+Returns nothing.
+Used to insert a void type in a list or force a function not to return anything.

 #### =

 Tests if multiple values equal.
 Returns nil if any are not, and `t` otherwise.